Medicines are best, but you can do some things to treat your psoriasis without a prescription.

 Psoriasis is more common in people who drink heavily.
 Alcohol may affect men's psoriasis more than women's.
 How much is too much?
 More than one drink a day for women and two drinks a day for men.

-Tip 7: Consider Diet Changes
+Tip 7: Think About Diet Changes

 There’s no solid evidence that any one food makes the disease better or worse.
-At the same time, many say their sores improved after they cut back on foods like sugar, white flour, gluten, and caffeine.
+At the same time, many say their sores improved after they cut back on foods like sugar, white flour, and caffeine.
 It won’t hurt to try, especially if you cut out not-so-healthy foods.

 Tip 8: Tend to Your Mental Health